-Inspired by the writings of activist and black nationalist Marcus Garvey, Brathwaite, along with his older brother, Elombe Brath, founded the African Jazz Arts Society and Studios (AJASS) and the Grandassa Models.
+Inspired by the writings of activist and Black nationalist Marcus Garvey, Brathwaite, along with his older brother, Elombe Brath, founded the African Jazz Arts Society and Studios (AJASS) and the Grandassa Models.
 AJASS was a collective of artists, playwrights, designers, and dancers.
-Grandassa Models—the subject of much of this show’s contents— was a modeling agency for black women, founded to challenge white beauty standards.
+Grandassa Models—the subject of much of this show’s contents— was a modeling troupe for Black women, founded to challenge white beauty standards.
 From stunning studio portraits to behind-the-scenes images of Harlem’s artistic community, including Max Roach and Abbey Lincoln, this show offers a long-overdue exploration of Brathwaite’s life and work.

-Exhibition organized by Aperture Foundation, New York and Kwame S. Brathwaite.
+Exhibition organized by Aperture, New York and Kwame S. Brathwaite.
 The exhibition Black Is Beautiful: The Photography of Kwame Brathwaite and the accompanying Aperture publication, are made possible, in part, with generous support from the National Endowment for the Arts and the Photographic Arts Council Los Angeles.